MongoDB ODBC driver Getting Started Guide

 2. Right-click Server Objects.
 From the pop-up menu choose New > Linked Server.

-3. In the Linked server box, type "MongoDB".
+3. In the Linked server box, enter MongoDB.

 4. From the Provider list, choose Microsoft OLE DB Provider for ODBC Drivers.

-5. In the Data source box, type the name of your MongoDB ODBC data source, and then choose OK.
+5. In the Data source box, enter the name of your MongoDB ODBC data source, and then choose OK.

 SQL Server verifies the linked server by testing the connection.